-Costs that are the responsibility of each expeditioner include airfare and associated taxes, any travel on your own, document costs including passport, visas (approximately \$100), etc., immunizations (approximately \$200 for yellow fever and \$100 for malaria), and insurance.
+Costs that are the responsibility of each expeditioner include airfare and associated taxes, any travel on your own, document costs including passport, visas (approximately \$100), etc., immunizations (approximately \$200 for yellow fever), and medical evacuation insurance.
 Meals will be provided, but any meals eaten outside of the group will be the responsibility of each participant.

-We recommend that you bring cash for souvenirs and for any additional personal expenses you might incur.
-A money pouch or belt is helpful to keep the money safely hidden.
+We recommend that you bring cash (or a debit card to get local currency) for souvenirs and for any additional personal expenses you might incur.